+5.7 Summary

-Summarizing the results of this chapter, the evaluation of algorithm one showed very good performance for datasets under a range of controlled conditions, as well as promising outputs on a real dataset.
+Summarizing the results of this chapter, the evaluation of Algorithm 1 showed very good performance for datasets under a range of controlled conditions, as well as promising outputs on a real dataset.
 Additionally, the method showed comparable performance to a known algorithm of the same form, the sampling algorithm from (Bezerra et al., 2013).
-Finally, algorithm one was tested on a real dataset which contained no anomaly labels, but its output provided many useful properties of the input data and demonstrated the use of the method for systems verification and analysis.
-The results of this chapter show strong performance on the task of anomaly detection, but also represent an algorithmic approach tailor engineered for the specific objective of anomaly detection.
+Finally, Algorithm 1 was tested on a real dataset which contained no anomaly labels, but its output provided many useful properties of the input data and demonstrated the use of the method for systems verification and analysis.
+The results of this chapter show strong performance on the task of anomaly detection, but also represent an algorithmic approach engineered for the specific objective of anomaly detection.
 Future approaches would surpass this property by incorporating less supervised engineering in their composition, or less foreknowledge of their intended internal representation and data sources, akin to how deep neural networks are capable of learning properties of data with less forward engineering.

 CHAPTER SIX: CONCLUSIONS AND FUTURE WORK

-Conclusions and Future Work